 What is the spleen?

 The spleen is an oval-shaped organ located on the left side of the body.
 It is protected by the ribcage.
-The spleen has two functions: it helps the body fight infection, and it helps to create and filter blood cells.
+The spleen has 2 functions: it helps the body fight infection, and it helps to create and filter blood cells.